dotnet/docs/docs/standard/microservices-architecture/microservice-ddd-cqrs-patterns/microservice-application-layer-implementation-web-api.md

 ### Implementing idempotent Commands

-In eShopOnContainers, a more advanced example than the above would be when submitting a CreateOrderCommand object from the Ordering microservice.
-But, sice the Ordering business process is a bit more complex and, in our case, it actually starts in the Basket microservice, this action of submitting the CreateOrderCommand object is performed from an integration-event handler named [UserCheckoutAcceptedIntegrationEvent.cs](https://github.com/dotnet-architecture/eShopOnContainers/blob/dev/src/Services/Ordering/Ordering.API/Application/IntegrationEvents/EventHandling/UserCheckoutAcceptedIntegrationEventHandler.cs) instead of a simple WebAPI controller called from the client App as in the previous simpler example.
+In eShopOnContainers, a more advanced example than the above is submitting a CreateOrderCommand object from the Ordering microservice.
+But since the Ordering business process is a bit more complex and, in our case, it actually starts in the Basket microservice, this action of submitting the CreateOrderCommand object is performed from an integration-event handler named [UserCheckoutAcceptedIntegrationEvent.cs](https://github.com/dotnet-architecture/eShopOnContainers/blob/dev/src/Services/Ordering/Ordering.API/Application/IntegrationEvents/EventHandling/UserCheckoutAcceptedIntegrationEventHandler.cs) instead of a simple WebAPI controller called from the client App as in the previous simpler example.

 Nevertheless, the action of submitting the Command to MediatR is pretty similar, as shown in the following code.